ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

 A **Non-Fungible Token** (NFT) standard used to vest tokens (ERC-20 or otherwise) over a vesting release curve.

 ## Abstract
 The following standard allows for the implementation of a standard API for NFT based contracts that hold and represent the vested and locked properties of any underlying token (ERC-20 or otherwise) that is emitted to the NFT holder.
-This standard is an extension on the ERC-721 token that provides basic functionality for creating vesting NFTs, claiming the tokens and reading vesting curve properties.
+This standard is an extension of the ERC-721 token that provides basic functionality for creating vesting NFTs, claiming the tokens and reading vesting curve properties.

 ## Motivation
-Vesting contracts, as well as timelock contracts, lack a standard and unified interface.
-This leads to the development of diverse implementations.
-The standardization of these contracts into a single interface would allow for the creation of an ecosystem of on- and off-chain tooling around these contracts.
-In addition of this, liquid vesting in the form of Non-Fungible assets can prove to be a huge improvement over traditional **Simple Agreement for Future Tokens** (SAFTs) or **Externally Owned Account** (EOA) based vesting as it enables transferability and the ability to attach metadata similar to the existing functionality offered by with traditional NFTs.
+Vesting contracts, including timelock contracts, lack a standard and unified interface, which results in diverse implementations of such contracts.
+Standardizing such contracts into a single interface would allow for the creation of an ecosystem of on- and off-chain tooling around these contracts.
+In addition of this, liquid vesting in the form of non-fungible assets can prove to be a huge improvement over traditional **Simple Agreement for Future Tokens** (SAFTs) or **Externally Owned Account** (EOA)-based vesting as it enables transferability and the ability to attach metadata similar to the existing functionality offered by with traditional NFTs.

-Such a standard will not only provide a much-needed ERC-20 token lock standard, but will also open the gates to the creation of secondary marketplaces tailored for semi-liquid SAFTs.
+Such a standard will not only provide a much-needed ERC-20 token lock standard, but will also enable the creation of secondary marketplaces tailored for semi-liquid SAFTs.

-This standard also provides a way to easily implement a variety of different vesting curves.
+This standard also allows for a variety of different vesting curves to be implement easily.

 These curves could represent:
 - linear vesting